 The City of Ham Lake believes it is in the best interest of the residents for the City to assume basic responsibility of sweeping on city streets.
-Reasonable sweeping is necessary for vehicle and pedestrian safety, water quality issues and environmental concerns.
-The City will provide such service in a cost-effective manner, keeping in mind safety, budget, personnel and environmental concerns.
-The City will use City employees, equipment and/or private contractors to provide this service.
-Completion dates are dependent on weather conditions, personnel and equipment availability.
-The Public Works Superintendent or his/her designee will be responsible for scheduling of personnel and equipment.
+Reasonable sweeping is necessary for vehicle and pedestrian safety, water quality issues, and environmental concerns.
+The City will provide such service in a cost-effective manner, keeping in mind safety, budget, personnel, and environmental concerns.
+The City will use City employees, equipment, and/or private contractors to provide this service.
+Completion dates are dependent on weather conditions, personnel, and equipment availability.
+The Public Works Superintendent or his/her designee will be responsible for the scheduling of personnel and equipment.

-Sealcoating is a surface application of an asphalt emulsion followed by a layer of small rock that protects the pavement from the deteriorating effects of sun and water plus it provides increased surface friction.
-Sealcoat sweeping will commence 2 days after application of sealcoat and will be completed within 5 days of application.
+- Sealcoating is a surface application of an asphalt emulsion followed by a layer of small rock that protects the pavement from the deteriorating effects of sun and water.
+It provides increased surface friction.
+Sealcoat sweeping will commence 2 days after application of seal coat and will be completed within 5 days of application.

 Sweeping is a slow process with average gutter line speeds for the first sweeping in spring that can be as slow as 2 to 3 miles per hour.
-The City will sweep with its own equipment and manpower, or contract services.
+The City will sweep with its own equipment and personnel or contract services.
 Normally center lines are swept after gutter lines are cleaned.
-Equipment may include mechanical, vacuum or regenerative air sweepers.
+Equipment may include mechanical, vacuum, or regenerative air sweepers.